The complete guide to hiking Roys Peak in New Zealand; one of the most popular hikes in Wanaka and the entire South Island.

 I'm sure that the last thing you want is a queue of other tired hikers that trail off into the distance in your photos.

-In essence, hiking Roys Peak New Zealand is a must in Wanaka – just leave early to beat the crowds!
+In essence, the Roys Peak hike must when visiting Wanaka - just leave early to beat the crowds!

-Below I’ve also included some quick tips to help you plan a day of hiking at Roys Peak New Zealand.
+Below I've also included some quick tips to help you plan a day of hiking to the summit of Roys Peak.

 Roys Peak Packing List